Michael Asher (explorer): Published works

 Asher is the author of ten novels and fourteen non-fiction works, various of which are published in thirteen languages including Arabic, Chinese, Hungarian, Lithuanian, and Korean.
 The non-fiction books include works of travel about his journeys and experiences with nomads in the desert, historical works such as Get Rommel, about Operation Flipper, the British attempt to assassinate Erwin Rommel in Libya in 1941, Sands of Death, about the Flatters expedition of 1881 and the Tuareg, and Khartoum, the Ultimate Imperial Adventure, the story of the fall of Khartoum, the Gordon Relief Expedition and the reconquest of the Sudan.
 He has written two biographies: Thesiger - A Biography - a life of explorer Wilfred Thesiger - and Lawrence - The Uncrowned King of Arabia, a life of T. E. Lawrence.

-Asher's 2022 book, The Oasis of the Last Story - Tales from the Desert, is a major break from his previous work.
+Asher's 2022 book, The Oasis of the Last Story - Tales from the Desert, is a break from his previous work.
 He began writing it after what he described as a 'near death experience' in 2020.
 The book is a web of tales within tales set in the desert, connected by a narrative of adventure and unexpected encounters.
-A 'fictionalized autobiography', based on Asher's actual experiences but condensed into a single journey, the book tells the story of a former SAS soldier, who goes in search of a legendary lost oasis, and, after a series of rites of passage, undergoes a spiritual rebirth.
+A 'fictionalized autobiography', based on Asher's actual experiences but condensed into a single journey, the book tells the story of a former SAS soldier, who goes in search of a legendary lost oasis, and, after a series of rites of passage with desert nomads, undergoes a spiritual rebirth.

-In 2025 Asher began work on a six-part fiction series for young readers, The Sandlines Saga, about two children from modern Dubai who find a magic portal into the Empty Quarter, in a time before Dubai existed, and who are adopted by nomad tribes.

-Asher's writing has appeared in many newspapers and magazines, including, Guardian, Daily Mail, Mail on Sunday, Washington Post, Daily Telegraph Observer, Scotsman, Scotland on Sunday, Sunday Times, Sunday Telegraph, Conde Nast Traveler, Geographical, World, New Scientist, Reader's Digest, African Business, ';
+Asher's writing has appeared in many newspapers and magazines, including The Guardian, Daily Mail, Mail on Sunday, Washington Post, Daily Telegraph The Observer, The Scotsman, Scotland on Sunday, Sunday Times, Sunday Telegraph, Conde Nast Traveler, Geographical, World, New Scientist, Reader's Digest, African Business, and Hello!.